ballet/predict-life-outcomes/README.md

 ## Data access

 The data underlying the Fragile Families Challenge, which we are using in this collaboration, is sensitive and requires registration to access.
-More details are upcoming about how to access this data.

 If you are already authorized to access the data, you can look over [Data Documentation](#data-documentation) below.